michanto/cdk-orchestration/API.md

 public executeBefore(scopes: Construct): void
 ```

-Adds task trigger as a dependency on other constructs.
+Adds task as a dependency on other constructs.

 This means that this
 task will get executed *before* the given construct(s).